baconjs/bacon.js/README.md

 Bacon.js
 ========

-A small (< 20k) reactive programming lib for JavaScript.
+A small (< 11k minified) reactive programming lib for JavaScript.
 Written in CoffeeScript.

 Inspired largely by RxJs, but includes the `EventStream` and `Property` concepts from [reactive-bacon](https://github.com/raimohanska/reactive-bacon).